fduckart/uh-cpp-ldap/README.md

 The program demonstrates how to do a simple LDAP search of the University of Hawaii LDAP service.

-This project uses the test server and requires that you specify a password for the special DN in the program properties file (ldapuh.properties).
+This project requires that you specify a password for the special DN in the program properties file (ldapuh.properties).
 An application special DN is specified in the properties and should most likely be changed to whatever one you want to use.

 **Building the Program**